What does tax evasion actually mean for self-employed people?

 Penalties are typically much lower for voluntary disclosures compared to what you'd face if HMRC discovers the evasion themselves.
 You'll still need to pay all the tax you owe plus interest, but coming forward shows you're trying to fix the situation.

-Consider getting professional help with your disclosure as an accountant can help you navigate the process and minimise penalties.
-Don’t delay once you’ve decided to disclose, as each day you wait increases the interest charges on unpaid tax.
+Consider getting professional help with your disclosure as an accountant can help you navigate the process and minimize penalties.
+Don't delay once you've decided to disclose, as each day you wait increases the interest charges on unpaid tax.

 What if HMRC investigates my self-employed tax affairs?